 We’ve also created spreadsheets just for you that you can use to calculate two financial models: the impact of Net Promoter Score (NPS) on company revenue and on customer acquisition costs.

-The question on everyones mind is: How can I prove the ROI of CX to my executive teams?
+The question on everyones mind is: How can I prove customer experience ROI to my executive teams?

 This guide will help you do that.